top of page

 The tower of North x Northwest is in the background.

-• our beech is the European species.
+our beech is the European species.
 The American species, Fagus grandifloria, has longer narrower leaves with distinctly serrated leaf edges.
 The European beech has purple-leafed cultivars, whereas the American species does not.
-The park lost a purple beech to beech anthracnose (a fungus) a few years back.
+The park lost a purple beech either to beech anthracnose (a fungus) or beech leaf disease (caused by a nematode) a few years back.
 Hopefully our new tree will not become infected.

 Botany 101 Bonus